cornell-dti/trends-in-web-dev-website/docs/introduction.md

 Throughout this course, students will work as individuals and in groups to apply these skills to projects.
 These are both skills that are extremely important to employers: being able to function independently on assigned tasks, and being able to collaborate with different people on a wide variety of tasks.
 The idea is to closely resemble milestones and checkpoints in project development, which occur with one to many people.

-You can see an example of a past lecture [here](https://drive.google.com/open?id=1Ysm3deN2tHxK06fZqjK5Z47toehK1RrO7PYKkwzYfCU).

 ## What are the prerequisites?

 This course will be covering both client-facing and server-side technologies.
 INFO/CS 1300, or equivalent experience with HTML & CSS, is a pre-requisite.